mitchwxyz/InventoryApp/README.md

 A Basic CRUD App.
 Built using htmx, FastAPI, and MongoDB.

 ### Core Functions
-Create, Delete, and Edit Records from the database
+- Create, Delete, and Edit Records from the database
+- user_id cookie shows your records only

 ### UI Features (htmx)
 - Active Search